dncortez14/JobsityChat/README.md

 # JobsityChat

 1 - Clone JobsityChat project in your local
-2 - Perform a 'EntityFrameworkCore\Update-Database' in your Package Manager Console 3 - Clone botFunction in your local
+2 - Add StorageAccount to appsettings.json (The key was sent in the email) 3 - Perform a 'EntityFrameworkCore\Update-Database' in your Package Manager Console 4 - Clone botFunction in your local
-4 - Replace local.settings.json with the values send by email 5 - Make sure that NotificationEndpoint port is matching with the port you are using for JobsityChat (NotificationEndpoint is a key in local.settings.json)
+5 - Replace local.settings.json with the values send by email 6 - Make sure that NotificationEndpoint port is matching with the port you are using for JobsityChat (NotificationEndpoint is a key in local.settings.json)
-6 - Run both projects
+7 - Run both projects

 # Clarifications